 The main treatments are:

-You might be able to relieve the symptoms by making some simple
+You might be able to relieve the symptoms by making some simple changes to your lifestyle.

-Drinking fewer fizzy drinks and less alcohol, caffeine and artificial sweeteners
+Drink fewer fizzy drinks and less alcohol, caffeine and artificial sweeteners

-Fizzy drinks and drinks that contain alcohol, caffeine (like tea, coffee or cola) and artificial sweeteners can irritate the bladder and make urinary
+Fizzy drinks and drinks that contain alcohol, caffeine (like tea, coffee or cola) and artificial sweeteners can irritate the bladder and make urinary symptoms worse.

 Drinking less in the evening

-Try to reduce the amount you drink in the evening and avoid drinking anything for two hours before you go to bed.
+Try to reduce the amount you drink in the evening and avoid drinking anything for 2 hours before you go to bed.
 This might help you avoid getting up in the night.
 Make sure you're still drinking enough fluid earlier in the day.

-Remembering to empty your bladder
+Remember to empty your bladder

 Remember to go to the toilet before long journeys or when you know you won't be able to reach a toilet easily.